NORTH COUNTY SENIOR SOFTBALL RECREATIONAL LEAGUE BY-LAWS

 a.
 New Players (NPs).
 NPs are players joining the league after the annual draft.
 Prior to team assignments, all prospective members of the League shall complete and sign a membership form, Code of Conduct (COC) and liability waiver form to be filed with the Board of Commissioners (BOC).
 Assignments are not based upon a player’s geographic location or preference.
 Players cannot refuse team assignments, but may request a trade.
 See below for details.

 b.
-Regular/Draft are those players included in the previous season’s draft.
+Regular/Draft are those players included in the previous year’s draft.

 b.1.
 A player placed on Inactive, will not be eligible to return during the current season.
 It will be up to the manager and the affected player to determine if that player will be placed on Inactive.

 b.2.
-The designation of Inactive status will be provided to the BOC prior to the time designated for making player assignments at a time identified by the BOC.
+The designation of Inactive status will be provided to the BOC prior to the time designated for making player assignments at a time identified by the BOC (6:00pm on the Thursday prior to the manager’s meeting).

 C. Number of Active Players is defined as the total roster size less 1 for each Inactive player.